QiyaoLiu/springboot-procurement-management/README.md

 # Procurement Management System

-Welcome to the Procurement Management System, a project aimed at facilitating CRUD operations for supplier information and purchasing orders using SpringBoot.
+Welcome to the the backend part of Procurement Management System, a project aimed at facilitating CRUD operations for supplier information and purchasing orders using SpringBoot.

-## Frontend Repository

 For the frontend part of this project, please visit [React Procurement Management](https://github.com/qiyao-liu/react-procurement-management).

 ## Main Features

 - CRUD Operations: Complete CRUD operations for managing suppliers and purchasing orders (Create, Read, Update, Delete).
 - Dashboard Insights: Provides insights into monthly activities related to suppliers and orders.
 - RESTful API Integration: Utilizes RESTful APIs to communicate with the frondend server for seamless data retrieval and management.
+- Detailed Logging: Utilize SLF4J for detailed logging
+- Pagination and Filtering: Implement pagination, filtering, and sorting for endpoints that return lists of suppliers or orders to handle large datasets efficiently.
 - Clear Separation of Layers: The project follows a structured architecture with distinct layers:
-- **Controller**: Handles incoming requests and delegates processing to the service layer.
+  **Controller**: Handles incoming requests and delegates processing to the service layer.
-- **Service**: Implements business logic and interacts with the data access layer (mapper).
+  **Service**: Implements business logic and interacts with the data access layer (mapper).
-- **Mapper**: Maps database entities to Java objects (POJOs) and vice versa.
+  **Mapper**: Maps database entities to Java objects (POJOs) and vice versa.
-- **POJOs**: Plain old Java objects representing entities and data transfer objects (DTOs).
+  **POJOs**: Plain old Java objects representing entities and data transfer objects (DTOs).

-- **Security Measures**
+- Login Verification:

-###Login Verification

-- **Interceptor**: Implemented interceptors to manage authentication and authorization for API requests.
+  **Interceptor**: Implemented interceptors to manage authentication and authorization for API requests.
-- **Token-based Authentication**: Utilized tokens (e.g., JWT) to securely authenticate users during login and maintain session state.
+  **Token-based Authentication**: Utilized JWT tokens to securely authenticate users during login and maintain session state.

 ## Technology Stack